syslogic/cloudbuild-android/README.md

 # Conclusion

-- Injecting `keystore.properties` is useless, unless one would also inject `/root/.android/*.keystore` for the code signing.
+- File `keystore.properties` is useless, unless one would also inject `/root/.android/*.keystore` for code signing.

 - Cloud KMS could possibly provide debug & release keystore; eg with `roles/cloudkms.signer`.

+- Utilizing Firebase App Distribution might also be an option.

 # Also see